- October 4, 2020

 • The complaint further alleges that GPB failed to register some of the larger funds in violation of the Securities and Exchange Act of 1934.

 On May 27, 2020, William Galvin, the Commissioner of the State of Massachusetts Securities Division, filed an enforcement action against GPB Capital Holdings, LLC.
-A copy of the Complaint can be accessed by clicking here

 The Complaint is a scathing commentary on the business practices of GPB, which have been well documented by the Wolper Law Firm over the last year.
 According to the Massachusetts Complaint, GPB made material misrepresentations to investors by promising them 8% investment returns paid solely from operational capital and revenue.
 These representations were reinforced in private placement memoranda and marketing materials.
 However, as GPB continued to aquire new investors, it failed to deploy the capital into new business ventures.
 Instead of suspending investor dividends until such time as the capital could be deployed in order to generate revenue for the various GPB funds, GPB continued to pay dividends to investors.
 Because the revenue of the GPB funds was less than their distribution requirements, the dividends were paid with investor capital.
 Consequently, without a rapid appreciation of profits and revenue, GPB was completely reliant on new investor capital to meet its dividend requirements.